-Cuisinart first made itself known in the year 1971 when they released their first electric food processor.
+Cuisinart first made itself known in 1971 when it released its first electric food processor.
 Since then, they have continuously come up with several kitchen appliances, one of which is the Grillster Portable Gas Grill.

-The weight of the grill is only 10 pounds and the dimensions are 19 x 11.5 x 10 inches.
-It’s fairly lightweight and small so it would fit in limited spaces.
-You can use it for travel and outdoor cooking like in the backyard or patio.
-The good thing is that there is a hood with a handle that locks over the grill.
+The weight of the grill is only 10 pounds, and the dimensions are 19 x 11.5 x 10 inches.
+It’s lightweight and small so that it would fit in limited spaces.
+You can use it for travel and outdoor cooking, like in the backyard or patio.
+The good thing is that a hood with a handle locks over the grill.
 That way, you can carry it easily.

 You can enjoy cooking a variety of food with 146 square inches of cooking surface that runs on propane with a heat capacity of 8000 BTU.